Searching optimal scales for reconstructing cosmological initial conditions using convolutional neural networks: Introduction

 In light of these challenges, recent studies have turned to machine learning-based approaches, particularly convolutional neural networks (CNNs; e.g. \citet{Krizhevsky2012}), to address the reconstruction task from a data-driven perspective. \citet{Mao2021} proposed a CNN-based method that operates directly on the final density field in sub-volumes of the Universe, training the model to infer the corresponding initial density distribution.
 Their network achieved promising results, accurately recovering large-scale modes and enhancing the signal-to-noise ratio of the BAO feature.
 A key advantage of their approach is its locality in configuration space, which reduces sensitivity to survey boundaries compared to traditional methods.
 Moreover, they demonstrated that a model trained under one cosmology generalizes well to others, highlighting the potential of CNN-based methods as flexible and robust tools for future galaxy surveys.

-Building on this direction, \citet{Shallue2023} argued that CNNs alone are not well-suited to reconstruct initial conditions directly from the non-linear density field due to the inherently non-local nature of gravitational evolution.
+Building on this direction, \citet{Shallue2023} argued that a key challenge arises from the conflict between the long-range nature of gravitational interactions and the inherently local receptive fields of CNNs, which remain limited even with deep architectures.
+While enlarging the receptive field through larger kernels, additional layers, or strided/dilated convolutions is possible, each approach entails tradeoffs in computational cost or small-scale resolution.
 Instead, they developed a hybrid approach: first applying standard first-order reconstruction to reverse large-scale bulk flows, then using a CNN to learn the residual non-linear transformation.
 This two-step strategy significantly enhances reconstruction accuracy, especially at smaller scales ($k\sim0.4~h,\mathrm{Mpc}^{-1}$), and mitigates redshift-space distortions.
-Their work highlights how combining physical insight with deep learning architectures can overcome the limitations of purely data-driven models.